-- 1. Power down the controller and hold down the "Bootloader" button. - 2.
-Apply power.
+1. Power down the controller and then open the lid and hold down the "Bootloader" button.

+- 2. Apply power.
 The status and power LEDs should be flashing alternately to indicate the controller is in bootloader mode.
-It is now ready for a firmware update. - The controller will default to an IP address of 192.168.0.50 in this mode, so you must ensure your PC performing the recovery is on a network in the same address range as this IP address (e.g. 192.168.0.10). - 3. sing the Advatek Assistant, click search in the main window and you should see the controller appear with Bootloader in the firmware column.
+It is now ready for a firmware update. - The controller will default to an IP address of 192.168.0.50 in this mode, so you must ensure your PC performing the recovery is on a network in the same address range as this IP address (e.g. 192.168.0.10). - 3.
+Using the Advatek Assistant, click search in the main window and you should see the controller appear with "Bootloader" in the firmware column.
 Double clicking on it will bring up the file browse window as shown in Figure 9 above. - 4.
 Click browse to locate the firmware file. - 5.
 Click on the update button.
 The update will only take about 5 seconds, and a message box will pop up once the update is completed. - 6.
+Power the controller down again and place the lid back on carefully. - 7.
+Apply power again.
 The controller should now be operating with the new firmware.